JonPSmith/EfCoreinAction-SecondEdition/README.md

-# EfCoreInAction SecondEdition - Part2 branch
+# EfCoreInAction SecondEdition - Part3 branch

-Welcome to the Git repo that is associated with part 2, that's chapters 7 to 11, of the the book Entity Framework Core in Action (second edition).
-Part 2 is called "Entity Framework Core in depth", and is a reference section dealing with EF Core configuration, migrations, concurrency and the DbContext.
+Welcome to the Git repo that is associated with part 3, that's chapters 12 to 17, of the the book Entity Framework Core in Action (second edition).
+Part 2 is called "Entity Framework Core in depth", and is the real-world applications part with events, Domain-Driven Design, performance tuning, Cosmos DB, adn unit testing.

+The current release of this code is running on:

+* EF Core 5.0
+* ASP.NET Core 3.1

 Other branches are:

 * `master`, which covers part 1 of the book - chapters 1 to 6.
-* `Part3`, which covers part 3 of the book - chapters 12 to 17.
+* `Part2`, which covers part 3 of the book - chapters 7 to 11.

 ## What you need to install to run the example applications